 Login

-Tibet is located southwest of China with a total area of more than 1.2 million square kilometers, It is located between 26.50 to 36.53 north latitude and 78.25 to 90.06 east longitude.
-It is adjacent to the Xinjiang Uygur Autonomous Region and Qinghai Province in the north, Sichuan Province in the east, and Yunnan Province in the southeast.
+Tibet is a region that is steeped in history, culture, and natural beauty.
+It is located in the southwest of China, covering a vast area of more than 1.2 million square kilometres.
+Its geographic location is between 26.50 to 36.53 north latitude and 78.25 to 90.06 east longitude.
+The region is bordered by several Chinese provinces, including Xinjiang Uygur Autonomous Region in the north, Sichuan Province in the east, and Yunnan Province in the southeast.

 The second is the southern Tibetan Valley, in the area where the Brahmaputra River and its tributaries flow, including the world’s largest canyon-the Brahmaputra Grand Canyon. with a depth of 5,382 meters.

-The third is the high mountain canyon in eastern Tibet, that is, the Hengduan Mountains and the Sanjiang River Basin in southeast Tibet.
+The third option is the mountainous canyon located in eastern Tibet, specifically the Hengduan Mountains and the Sanjiang River Basin situated in the southeast region of Tibet.

 The fourth is the Himalayan region, which includes the world’s highest peak-Mount Everest, and other highest mountains in the world.
-It is 2,400 kilometers long and average height of 6,000 meters.
+It is 2,400 kilometres long and average height of 6,000 meters.

 Due to the different geographical conditions, the climate of the southern Tibetan Valley and the northern Tibetan plateau is very different.
 Southern Tibet is mild and rainy.
 The average annual temperature is 8 degrees Celsius, the lowest is minus 16 degrees Celsius, and the highest is above 16 degrees Celsius in July, and the rainy season in May and September.